dylankb/front-end-practice/js/notes/js-notes.md

 **DOMContentLoaded**

 Code that needs access to the DOM should be invoked after the `DOMContentLoaded` event is fired on document.
 For example, adding an event listener to one or more page elements.

+_Like DOMContentLoaded, but not_

+Another, non event-driven way to execute JS after the `DOMContentLoaded` loaded event fires would be to include it in a script tag just before the closing `</body>` tag.

 `load` event - fires after all assets are loaded